 Yes.
 Enrollment preference is given to applicants whose siblings are already enrolled at the school.
 When a lottery takes place, siblings will be admitted first if space is available.

-Can I schedule a class visit?
+May I schedule a class visit?
+(Not permitted during COVID)

 What is the average class size?